Meditation for April 17th

 Wrap me up in your binary blanket.

-Except when I’m on the XBOX and I have to let my team know I’m going left after a breech & clear.
+Except when I’m on the Xbox, and I have to let my team know I’m going left after a breach & clear.

-If I could text the server my order so I woundn’t have to talk out loud.
+If I could, then I wouldn’t have to talk out loud.

 I’m screaming hateful things silently.

-I send a long Facebook message with heart emojis all over.
+I sent a long Facebook message with heart emojis all over.

 Keep me from hearing a person’s voice.